squidfunk/mkdocs-material/docs/reference/icons-emojis.md

 #### with colors

-Custom CSS classes can be added to icons by suffixing the icon with a special syntax.
-While HTML allows to use [inline styles], it's always recommended to add an [additional style sheet] and move declarations into dedicated CSS
+When [Attribute Lists] is enabled, custom CSS classes can be added to icons by suffixing the icon with a special syntax.
+While HTML allows to use [inline styles], it's always recommended to add an [additional style sheet] and move declarations into dedicated CSS classes:
-classes:

 <style>
   .twitter {